20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 And then, of course, we have some great martial arts by Jason Stillwell (Kurt McKinney) and Ivan Kraschinsky the Russian (Jean-Claude Van Damme).

-In this final battle between Jason and Ivan, we see Jason get his revenge after Ivan beat up his father earlier in the movie.
+In this final battle between Jason and Ivan, we see Jason get revenge after Ivan beat up his father earlier in the movie.

 No Retreat, No Surrender put Van Damme into the spotlight for bigger productions such as Bloodsport, which made him a movie star, and for that, this fight scene deserves a spot on this list.